Honors Biology Quiz: Your Path To Academic Success

 • 20.

-The cell doubles its organelles and accumulates the materials needed for DNA synthesis.
+During which stage does the cell double its organelles and accumulate the materials needed for DNA synthesis?

 • A.